 Parking is on the side of the road.
 The road is wide and there's little traffic, so I think it's fine if you pull over.

-It has been selected as one of the "100 Famous Waters of Shimane" and is popular among islanders for drinking water and cooking.
+It has been selected as one of "Shimane's 100 Best Waters" and is popular among islanders for drinking and cooking.

-Chiburijima is also known for being an island rich in water, with wells dug right next to the coast and springs gushing out near the mountaintop.
+Chiburijima Island is also known as an island with abundant water, with wells dug right next to the coast and springs gushing from near the mountaintops.